Flyjet: History

-The Airline was established in 2002 and started operations in June 2003.
-It was owned by Mike Hawkins (49.9%) and Shaun Dewey (49.9%) and operated from London Gatwick Airport, Newcastle International Airport and Manchester Ringway Airport.
-SilverJet acquired Flyjet in October 2006.
-The Flyjet London Gatwick base was then closed and Head Office and Operations all relocated from London Gatwick Airport to London Luton Airport.
-The Airline continued to operate under the Flyjet Charter brand from Newcastle and Manchester Airports, with the SilverJet Scheduled brand flying from London Luton Airport.
-Newcastle and Manchester bases were closed in October 2007 and the two Boeing 757-200ERs (G-FJEA, G-FJEB) were returned to the leasing company, with the Boeing 767-200ER G-FJEC (which was then re-registered as G-SJET) being retained and operated by SilverJet.

-Flyjet operated flights between RAF Brize Norton and RAF Akrotiri, Cyprus, on behalf of the Royal Air Force.
+The airline was established in 2002 and was owned by Mike Hawkins (49.9%) and Shaun Dewey (49.9%).
+It started operations in June of the following year.
+It operated from London Gatwick Airport, Newcastle International Airport and Manchester Ringway Airport.
+Silverjet Aviation, which is licensed for worldwide charter operations, acquired Flyjet in October 2006.
+The Flyjet London Gatwick base was then closed and head office and operations all relocated from London Gatwick Airport to London Luton Airport.
+Flyjet continued to operate under the Flyjet Charter brand from Newcastle and Manchester Airports, with the SilverJet scheduled brand flying from London Luton Airport.
+Newcastle and Manchester bases were closed in October 2007 and the two Boeing 757-200ERs were returned to the leasing company, with the Boeing 767-200ER G-FJEC being retained and operated by SilverJet.
+Flyjet had operated flights between RAF Brize Norton and RAF Akrotiri, Cyprus, on behalf of the Royal Air Force.